kids encyclopedia robot

 Fischer with Judge Brett Kavanaugh in July 2018

-Fischer became the third female U.S. Senator in Nebraska's history, and the first since 1954.
-She was the first elected to a full term: of the earlier woman Senators, Eva Bowring was appointed in 1954 to occupy the seat vacated by the death of Dwight Griswold until a special election could be held to replace him later that year; Hazel Abel won that special election to finish Griswold's term, but did not seek a full term.
+Fischer became the third female U.S. senator in Nebraska's history, and the first since 1954.
+She was the first elected to a full term: of the earlier woman senators, Eva Bowring was appointed in 1954 to occupy the seat vacated by Dwight Griswold's death until a special election could be held to replace him later that year; Hazel Abel won that special election to finish Griswold's term, but did not seek a full term.

 Committee assignments